-This New York Times story from July 2018 quotes SPLC’s Mike Hiestand: “We live in a democracy where the First Amendment isn’t instinctive.
+This New York Times quotes SPLC’s Mike Hiestand: “We live in a democracy where the First Amendment isn’t instinctive.
 It’s learned and nurtured, and we certainly are not providing a whole lot of opportunity for students to learn the First Amendment in a firsthand way.”

-From a 2017 Columbia Journalism Review story: “Groups like the SPLC — dedicated to First Amendment and media law, and doing impactful work, but not as well known as some of its bigger brethren — deserve attention.”
+Columbia Journalism Review: “Groups like the SPLC — dedicated to First Amendment and media law, and doing impactful work, but not as well known as some of its bigger brethren — deserve attention.”

 Original reporting by Student Press Law Center can be found here.